THE JESUS-SHAPED WAY

 On the night before he was arrested and crucified, Jesus hosted his final Passover meal in the upper room of a large home in southwest Jerusalem, and he shared some of his most important treasures with the disciples that night.
 They became deeply disturbed when Jesus told them he was going away to prepare a place for them.
 Thomas piped up, “Lord, we don’t know where you’re going.
 How can we know the way?”
 Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.”
 (John 14:5-6)

 This is the final of seven “I AM” statements that Jesus used to describe himself to his followers.
-He is telling us if we want to know the secret to living the extraordinary Life he modeled for us, if we want to live the life we were created to live, there are two things that matter most, his Way and his Truth.
-Since we only have two pudgy hands to take hold of the better part, Jesus is telling us to drop what seemed like treasure and hold on tight to his Way and his Truth.
+He is telling us this: if we want to know the secret to living the extraordinary Life he modeled for us, if we want to live a life of loving God, each other, and our neighbors as ourselves, we must focus on two things that matter most: his Way and his Truth.
+Since we only have two pudgy hands to take hold of the better part, Jesus is telling us to drop what seemed like treasure and hold on tight to his Way and his Truth because that is what will lead us to the Life we are meant to live.
+This is how we will learn to love God with all we are and love our neighbor as ourselves.
 It is no wonder the two primary imperatives Jesus gave his disciples were, “believe in me” (John 14:1) and “follow me.”
-(Mark 1:15) It is by listening to his words that we come to believe in him, and it is by watching the pattern of his life that we learn to follow him.
-These are the two treasures that we are to take hold of and never let go!
+(Mark 1:15) By listening to his words we come to believe in him (The Truth), and by watching the pattern of his life we learn to follow him (The Way).
+If we are going to learn to love God and neighbor, these are the two treasures that we are to take hold of and never let go!

 Losing the Way

-The first followers of Jesus were clear about what it meant to choose the better part.
-They understood that to be a disciple of Jesus was to live in such a close relationship with him that they could hear what he was saying and believe, and they could see what he was doing and follow.
+The first followers of Jesus were clear about what it meant to choose the better part and fulfill the Great Commandment.
+They understood that being a disciple of Jesus meant living in such a close relationship with him that they could hear what he was saying and believe, and they could see what he was doing and follow.
 The disciples were those who believed Jesus’ Truth and followed Jesus’ Way so they could learn to live the Jesus-shaped Life.
-This kind of discipleship unleashed an explosive movement of everyday men and women who were living lives that looked like Jesus and produced the same kind of fruit his life produced.
+This kind of discipleship unleashed an explosive movement of everyday men and women who were living lives that looked like Jesus and producing the same kind of fruit his life produced.

 These Jesus-shaped disciples proclaimed the Truth of a Gospel that had the power to transform those who were broken and in need of healing.
 They lived a Way of life together in community that provided a home for those who were desperately lost and in need of a family.
 Just as Jesus foretold, this movement of Jesus-shaped lives spread like wildfire from Jerusalem to Judea, from Judea to Samaria, and from Samaria to the ends of the earth.
 (Acts 1:8) Apostles like Peter and John and Paul continued proclaiming Jesus’ Truth and modeling his Way across the Gentile world, and disciples who were learning how to make disciples multiplied this extraordinary Life in the lives of those who learned to do the same.

-By the beginning of the fourth century the movement of Jesus had become well-established in the Roman Empire, so much so that the Emperor Constantine’s own mother, Helena, had become a devoted follower of Jesus.
+By the beginning of the fourth century, the movement of Jesus had become well-established in the Roman Empire, so much so that the Emperor Constantine’s own mother Helena had become a devoted follower of Jesus.
 Through her example and for the purpose of military expediency, Emperor Constantine decided to embrace this new “religion” rather than trying to fight it.
-However, painting crosses on your soldiers’ shields in order to gain God’s favor in battle, doesn’t sound much like the Way of Jesus, does it?
+However, painting crosses on your soldiers’ shields to gain God’s favor in battle doesn’t sound much like the Way of Jesus, does it?
 Rather than submit to the Way of Jesus, Constantine saw Jesus as a tool to get his own way.
 Before long this new “Christian” emperor legalized Christianity, began to build monumental church buildings, and instructed church leaders to sort out their theological differences.
 Once the church and state became united, the power of influence began to shift.
-By AD 380 Emperor Theodosius declared Christianity the official religion of the Empire and this state-sponsored religion was being forced on a pagan world at the tip of the sword.
+By AD 380 Emperor Theodosius declared Christianity the official religion of the Empire, and before long this state-sponsored religion was being forced on a pagan world at the tip of the sword.

-Rather than the movement of Jesus impacting the Empire, more and more the Empire began to shape the church in its own image.
+Rather than the movement of Jesus impacting the Empire, more and more the powers of Rome began to shape the church in its own image.
 The once-persecuted leaders of the church became honored “lords” in Roman society and were rewarded with large estates and conspicuous wealth.
-Instead of focusing on living in extended spiritual families where the lost were welcomed, disciples were trained, and the Kingdom of God was extended, now churches became places where ordinary “lay people” came to listen to elevated “clergy” who held on to spiritual power by controlling access to the Scriptures and the Sacraments.
-The emphasis shifted away from living a Jesus-shaped way of life to attendance at religious services held in impressive public buildings, where participants were expected to contribute financially to the maintenance of this religious institution.
-The definition of a Christian became agreement with the professed truths of Christianity.
+Instead of focusing on living in extended spiritual families where the lost were welcomed, disciples were trained, and the Kingdom of God was extended, churches became places where ordinary “lay people” came to listen to elevated “clergy” who held on to spiritual power by controlling access to the Scriptures and the Sacraments.
+The emphasis shifted away from living a Jesus-shaped way of life to attendance at religious services held in impressive public buildings, where participants were expected to contribute financially to maintain this religious institution.
+The definition of a Christian became someone who simply agreed with the professed truths of Christianity.

 Truth Without the Way

-It was in this context that two great theological controversies came to the fore, the Trinity and the dual natures of Christ.
-In these early centuries there were many false teachings circulating and one of the tasks of the first theologians was to root out these heresies and clarify orthodox biblical teaching.
-The two thorniest issues were understanding the relationship of God the Father, Son and Holy Spirit, and defining the divine and human natures of Jesus.
+In this context two great theological controversies came to the fore: the Trinity and the dual natures of Christ.
+In these early centuries, many false teachings circulated, and one of the tasks of the first theologians was to root out these heresies and clarify orthodox biblical teaching.
+The two thorniest issues were understanding the relationship of God the Father, Son, and Holy Spirit, and defining the divine and human natures of Jesus.
 Through a series of official gatherings of the primary church leaders from the largest cities in the Roman Empire, called Ecumenical Councils, these theologians and leaders wrestled with the biblical texts and hammered out, among other things, an orthodox teaching of the Trinity and the natures of Christ.

 · God is our all-powerful Father.